 And since the South African Union did not recognize the United Nations as heirs of the League of Nations, it remained in its firm intentions and everything remained unchanged.

-According to Abbreviationfinder, in 1953, however, the United Nations, which had not passively accepted this state of affairs, established a “Committee for South West Africa” with the task of demanding detailed reports on the real situation of the territory, drawn up by South Africa or, in the absence of collaboration, to procure them with their own means.
+According to Abbreviationfinder, an acronym site which also features history of Namibia, in 1953, however, the United Nations, which had not passively accepted this state of affairs, established a “Committee for South West Africa” with the task of demanding detailed reports on the real situation of the territory, drawn up by South Africa or, in the absence of collaboration, to procure them with their own means.
 And this happened.

 In the following years four reports reached the United Nations.
 They represented the state of political, economic and cultural backwardness in which the region was located; moreover, a serious racial discrimination penalized the natives a lot, and still South Africa wanted to annex the territory.